Take a look at this video first. We'll explain the details below:

 We are using SpriteIlluminator to generate and paint the normal map for this gecko.
 The first step is to add the image - simply by dragging it onto the left Sprites panel.

 The image we used is from ShutterStock: Gecko Image © Alhovic / ShutterStock.
-We've reduced shadows & highlights of the original - because this would create some strange behavior when used with dynamic light effects.
+We've reduced shadows & highlights of the original - because this would create some strange effect when used with dynamic light effects.

 This image has a transparent background — which allows you to easily extrude the gecko's body using the SpriteIlluminator's Bevel effect.